 Where possible, try to gather more information from your customers.
 Especially if they haven’t left a clear recommendation for improvement, you can use the following message to follow up on neutral feedback:

-Hello {Name}.
 I’m from Company X, and I just read through your recent feedback on your experience with our business.
-Thank you so much for taking time out of your day to leave feedback!
-We’d love to make your experience with our company as positive as possible.
-Are there any areas we could improve on to help make our business better for everyone?
-If you have any ideas, we’d love to hear them.
+Thank you so much for taking time to leave feedback!
+Are there any areas we could improve on to help make your experience with us even better?
+We’d love to hear from you again.
 Thanks!

 Negative feedback is the type of response that is most delicate to respond to.
 However, this form of feedback also gives you the biggest opportunity possible to wow your audience and convert someone into a fan of your brand.